sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

   * When we increase load parameters how much resource do we need to keep performance unchanged.
 * Batch processing systems cares about throughput (number of records processed per second).
 * Online systems cares about the response time, which is measured in percentiles like p50, p90, p99, p999.
+* Random additional latency could be introduced by a context switch to a background process, the loss of a network packet and TCP retransmission, a garbage collection pause, a page fault forcing a read from disk, mechanical vibrations in the server rack, or many other causes.
 * Tail latencies (p999) are sometimes important as they are usually requests from users with a lot of data.
 * Percentiles are often used in service level objectives (SLOs) and service level agreements (SLAs)
 * Queuing delays often account for a large part of high percentiles.
 Since parallelism is limited in servers.
 Slow requests may cause head-of-line blocking and make subsequent requests slow.